chris7444/ansible-docker-ucp/README.md

 ## Editing the inventory

-Change to the directory that you previously cloned using git and edit the vm\_hosts file.
+Change to the directory that you previously cloned using git and edit the ```vm\_hosts``` file.

 The nodes inside the inventory are organized in groups.
-The groups are defined by brackets and its names are static so they must not be changed.
+The groups are defined by brackets and the group names are static so they must not be changed.
 Anything else (hostnames, specifications, IP addresses…) are meant to be amended to match the user needs.
 The groups are as follows:

 - [ucp\_main]: A group containing one single node which will be the main UCP node and swarm leader.
 Do not add more than one node under this group.
 - [ucp]: A group containing all the UCP nodes, including the main UCP node.
 Typically you should have either 3 or 5 nodes under this group.
 - [dtr\_main]: A group containing one single node which will be the first DTR node to be installed.
 Do not add more than one node under this group.
 - [dtr]: A group containing all the DTR nodes, including the main DTR node.
 Typically you should have either 3 or 5 nodes under this group.
-- [worker]: A group containing all the UCP nodes, including the main UCP node.
+- [worker]: A group containing all the worker nodes.
 Typically you should have either 3 or 5 nodes under this group.
 - [ucp\_lb]: A group containing one single node which will be the load balancer for the UCP nodes.
 Do not add more than one node under this group.
 - [dtr\_lb]: A group containing one single node which will be the load balancer for the DTR nodes.
 Do not add more than one node under this group.
 - [worker\_lb]: A group containing one single node which will be the load balancer for the worker nodes.
 Do not add more than one node under this group.